kingston-hackSpace/millis/README.md

 ---
 ### Learning to use millis()

-Follow the steps below to increasy learn how to use millis() in your project
+Follow the steps below gradually learn how to use millis() in your project

 ---
 STEP 1: